8

 “Either that, or more likely, they're missing.”

 “Huuuh...”
-Terra was surprised, but hadn't fully grasped the meaning behind it.
-"Why's it like that?
-Did they do underground things, too?”
+Terra was surprised but didn't fully grasp her meaning.
+"Why's that?
+Did that person do underground things, too?”

-“In the underground, there's a legend that's believed to be the truth.”
+“In the underground, there's a legend that's believed to be true.”

 “What kind of legend?”